 Depend on the drying time and the method of flaking (i.e. mash, fork flake, puree…) the texture vastly differs from silky cotton string to finely powder.
 The taste should be sweet with some saltiness, which would perfectly complement any rice dish.

-Store bought Sakura denbu is not cheap, in fact it quite expensive in the US though.
+Store-bought Sakura denbu is not cheap, in fact, it quite expensive in the US though.
 So I often buy fresh fillets and just process them in batch.
-You can store these fish flakes in air tight container in fridge for 1 to 2 weeks or even longer depend on how much dry the flakes are.
+You can store these fish flakes in an airtight container in the fridge for 1 to 2 weeks or even longer depend on how much dry the flakes are.

-The kids will enjoy these so much, so if you are concerned about the alcohol content, substitute with finely chop ginger, onion and rice vinegar.
-These would help remove the fishy smell, while leaving the good umami.
-Just make sure to strain out these solid bits before final drying steps.
+The kids will enjoy these so much, so if you are concerned about the alcohol content, substitute with finely chopped ginger, onion, and rice vinegar.
+These would help remove the fishy smell while leaving the good umami.
+Just make sure to strain out these solid bits before the final drying steps.

 For the fish, any type of oil-less white fish would work.
-This is to prevent the fish turning brown/gold so that when mix with red colorants, you can achieve a vibrant pink shade or any color of choice.
+This is to prevent the fish from turning brown/gold so that when mixing with red colorants, you can achieve a vibrant pink shade or any color of choice.
 Now if true color is not what you’re hard on, then any type of fish can be used, really.
 I often dry cod, tilapia, snapper…and salmon.
 Of course, with salmon, your final shade will be somewhat orange to maroon.
-Till, they look pretty though.
+Till they look pretty though.

 - 2 tsp minced white onion

 - 1 tsp sea salt